spidernic/MLX-YouTubeScribe/README.md

 # whisperx_mp4_text_extract

-- A streamlined tool to extract text from audio/video files using WhisperX [ ] WhisperX Article / paper:
+- A streamlined tool to extract text from audio/video files using WhisperX

+- Basef on the WhisperX Article / paper:
 - [ ] WhisperX: Time-Accurate Speech Transcription of Long-Form Audio
 - [ ] Author= Bain, Max and Huh, Jaesung and Han, Tengda and Zisserman, Andrew
 - [ ] journal=INTERSPEECH 2023